salvaKaraka/Portfolio/src/content/posts/Particle-simulation.md

 *I'm not displaying the code here because it's pretty standard, but if you're interested, you can check the [Source code](https://github.com/salvaKaraka/Particle_simulation).*

 * **Collision handler:**
-It's job is to detect collisions and respond according laws of physics, ensuring that the particles interact realistically with each other and with the boundaries of the simulation environment.
+Its job is to detect collisions and respond according laws of physics, ensuring that the particles interact realistically with each other and with the boundaries of the simulation environment.
 The Collision Handler consists of two main functions: **handleBorderCollisions** and **handleParticleCollisions**:
    1. **Border Collisions**: The handleBorderCollisions function detects collisions between the particles and the boundaries of the simulation area.
 If a particle collides with a border, its velocity in that direction is inverted and a damping factor is applied to simulate the loss of energy in the collision.